 Also, according to GCR’s knowledge, the understaffing of state authorities in combination with the constant pressure to process more asylum applications more quickly, resulted in a serious undermining of procedural legal safeguards and thus to decisions of poor quality and unjustified rejections in many cases.
 GCR has documented many cases where the asylum interview took place before the medical examination of the asylum seeker, who was afterwards rejected as non-credible because of his/her inability to provide all the dates and details of certain events and narrate his/her story in a chronological order, although the person suffered from acute psychiatric problems (e.g. psychosis), as was later proved.

-To GCR’s knowledge, article 67(3) IPA (exemption from the fast-track border procedure and referral to the regular procedure due to vulnerability) was not applied by the Asylum Service to any case without a prior lift of the geographical restriction during 2021.
-It was also noted that after the lift of geographical restriction for reasons not related to vulnerability, article 67(3) IPA was applied in several cases by the Asylum Service and the case was referred to the regular procedure without the person being identified as vulnerable.
-If the interview of first instance had already been conducted before the decision of lift of geographical restriction and the referral to the regular procedure due to vulnerability, it was not conducted again in accordance with the guarantees provided by article 67(2) IPA.
+As far as GCR is aware, Article 72(3) of the Asylum Code (exemption from the fast-track border procedure and referral to the regular procedure due to vulnerability) was not applied by the Asylum Service to any case without a prior lifting of the geographical restriction during 2022.
+It was also noted that after the lifting of geographical restriction for reasons not related to vulnerability, Article 72(3) of the Asylum Code was applied in several cases by the Asylum Service and the case was referred to the regular procedure without the person being identified as vulnerable.
+If the interview of first instance had already been conducted before the decision to lift the geographical restriction and the referral to the regular procedure due to vulnerability, it was not conducted again in accordance with the guarantees provided by Article 72(2) of the Asylum Code.

-According to the Ministry of Migration and Asylum, 1,569 applications were exempted from the fast-track border procedure and referred to the regular procedure on grounds of vulnerability in 2021.[12]
+Data for applications exempted from the fast-track border procedure and referred to the regular procedure on grounds of vulnerability was not provided.

-Throughout 2021 different practices were being followed by the various RAOs in the different islands as regards the conduct of asylum interviews (see the Regular procedure and Fast-track border procedure)
+Throughout 2022 the various RAOs in the different islands followed different practices as regards the conduct of asylum interviews (see the Regular procedure and Fast-track border procedure).

 Vulnerability identification in the mainland

-In case that indications or claims as of past persecution or serious harm arise, the Asylum Service should refer, according to the law, the applicant for a medical and/or psychosocial examination, which should be conducted free of charge and by specialised scientific personnel of the respective specialisation.
-Otherwise, the applicant must be informed that he or she may be subject to such examinations at his or her initiative and expenses.[15]
-However, article 72(2) IPA provides that “Any results and reports of such examinations are deemed as justified by the Asylum Service where it is established that the applicant’s allegations of persecution or serious harm are likely to be well-founded”.
+According to the law, when indications or claims of past persecution or serious harm arise, the Asylum Service should refer the applicant for a medical and/or psychosocial examination, which should be conducted free of charge and by qualified, specialised personnel.
+Otherwise, the applicant must be informed that they are eligible to such examinations at their own initiative and expense.[14]
+However, Article 77(2) of the Asylum Code provides that ‘Any results and reports of such examinations are deemed as justified by the Asylum Service where it is established that the applicant’s allegations of persecution or serious harm are likely to be well-founded’.

 Currently, there are no public health structures specialised in identifying or assisting torture survivors in their rehabilitation process.
 As a result, it is for the NGOs running relatively specialised programmes, to handle the identification and rehabilitation of victims of torture.
 This is rather problematic for reasons that concern the sustainability of the system, as NGOs’ funding is often interrupted.
 In Athens, torture survivors may be referred for identification purposes to Metadrasi in the context of the programme “VicTorious: Identification and Certification of Victims of Torture”.
 However, those referrals take place mostly by other NGOs.